My Search for Virginia Hall . . .

 And Virginia also loved to act in school plays; assuming the role of someone else was perfect training for an espionage agent.
 “She always played the pirate chief,” her niece, Lorna, said.

 A Bold Woman Who Broke the Rules . . .

-Even at an early age, Virginia had a streak of boldness, independence, and self-confidence.
-She was unconventional, called “the most original”–the “class prophet”–in the yearbook and she made no apologies for it.
+She was “the most original”–the “class prophet”–said her yearbook.
 As a prank, Virginia brought a snake to school, wrapped around her wrist like a bracelet.
-She was a rebellious woman, quitting Barnard and the Radcliffe after refusing to take required classes.
-Lorna said nothing daunted her, she was comfortable in any situation, even admitting her Aunt Virginia, “was a little scary.”
+She was rebellious–quit Barnard and the Radcliffe after refusing to take required classes, including gym.
+Nothing daunted her, said Lorna, calling her Aunt Virginia, “a little scary.”

 Early in 1941, London was in ruins from German bombs and US diplomats thought the British cause was lost.
 With its back to the wall, British Secret Intelligence was looking for secret agents to send into France: risk-takers who broke the rules.

 Virginia was a good match and was recruited for a very special mission–to be the first resident spy behind enemy lines in Vichy France.